 1983, Bachelor of Science Electrical Engineering and Computer Science; including Compiler Design, Systems Design, Computer Architecture, Number Theory, Computational Theory, Economics, Linguistics, Computational Linguistics, VLSI Design, Digital Lab, Knowledge Based Systems.

 Development Scalable Web Architectures, front end and back end.
 Design Patterns and Agile workflow design.
 MVC architecture (Ruby on Rails, Wiki and Wiki Federation with RESTful APIs) System Engineering Deployment architecture, methods and tools.
 Performance evaluations, modeling and architectural analysis.
-Operating Systems Linux, Solaris, HP, AIX, Mac OSX, Windows Languages Ruby, C, C++, Java, Perl, Python, all shells, variety of assemblers Software Git, Subversion, ClearCase, ClearCase MultiSite, Apache, Jboss, Websphere, Tomcat, Java Web Server, Oracle, Sybase, Postgres, Mysql System/Network Architectures LAN/WAN: Switches, Routers, Hubs, NAT, Firewalls and Network management tools.
+Operating Systems Linux, Solaris, HP, AIX, Mac OSX, Windows Languages Ruby, Go, C, C++, Java, Perl, Python, all shells, variety of assemblers Software Git, Subversion, ClearCase, ClearCase MultiSite, Apache, Jboss, Websphere, Tomcat, Java Web Server, Oracle, Sybase, Postgres, Mysql System/Network Architectures LAN/WAN: Switches, Routers, Hubs, NAT, Firewalls and Network management tools.
 Storage Solutions: RAID, NFS, SCSI, NAS and SAN.
 Leadership Led eight developer team.
 Leader and innovator cross-function teams to design strategies and processes.
 Led operations for critical systems.
 Proven ability to meet goals.

-August 2013 - Present - Senior Software Developer, Tribune Technology
+August 2013 - January 2018 - Senior Software Developer, Tribune Technology

 August – September 2012 Ruby on Rails Architect, Argonne National Labs

 Created a new Ruby on Rails application from scratch.
 The Argonne team was creating a new RoR application, and wanted help getting the application created quickly using RoR model generation, and to be able to support custom UI components base on ExtJS (sencha.org) libraries and components created locally to handle things like user authentication and roles.
 In two months we completed a complex data architecture (over 15 tables and more associations), and I completed all the data models and prototyped the key UI interactions using Json (REST) APIs on the server side and ExtJS components and objects on the client side.